 Our car accident attorneys can help you decide which approach works best for your particular accident.
 That's why we want to meet with you as soon as possible.
 We can also explain how South Dakota's comparative fault system works.

 How does South Dakota's comparative fault insurance system work?

-This is one of the most complicated parts of South Dakota's unique car insurance system.
+This is one of the most complicated parts of the state's unique car insurance system.
 Outlined in South Dakota law 20-9-2, the amount of money you can receive for your motor vehicle accident can be reduced if you contributed to your accident in some way.

 But unlike many states, South Dakota's laws do not require officials to specify a precise percentage for who was at fault.
-Instead, you can receive compensation provided your contribution to causing your accident was "slight in comparison with the negligence" of the at-fault driver, according to South Dakota's laws.
+Instead, you can receive compensation provided your contribution to causing your accident was "slight in comparison with the negligence" of the at-fault driver, according to state laws.

 Defining what constitutes "slight" can often spark a lot of debate, especially since the at-fault driver's insurance company is responsible for providing compensation for your accident.
 That's why it's important that you have us on your side, speaking out on your behalf.

 All drivers must have car insurance.
 The minimum amount of insurance drivers must have includes: